 A proposed technological solution that presupposes infrastructures that do not exist must fail or will at least be slowed down until the appropriate conditions are created – maybe causing the solution to miss point 6 below.

 An example: the conversion of the fuel system to electricity or hydrogen.
 Both need a distribution and charging/refueling infrastructure.
 These infrastructures can be created technically with corresponding investments (see point 7).
 However, they must be included in the proposed solution “electric or hydrogen mobility” – as well as the infrastructure for generating electricity and hydrogen and the question of their resource limits (see point 4).

 If a proposed solution cannot be implemented before the catastrophic consequences of a problem occur, it is not worth much.
 In the context of climate change, crossing so-called tipping points is critical.
 They can trigger self-reinforcing warming and lead to the cascading triggering of further tipping points.

 Example: The polar ice caps melt and therefore reflect less sunlight back into space.
 The open, dark water absorbs more heat and melts the ice even faster – a vicious circle.

-If even one of the at least seven known tipping points is triggered, global warming can only be slowed down, but probably no longer be stopped.
+Each of the ten known tipping points can trigger further tipping points.
+Then global warming can only be slowed down, but probably no longer be stopped.

 7. Is Financially Viable